-FGL’s Tyler Hubbard Smiles as He Remembers Gilford, New Hampshire Concerts
+FGL’s Tyler Hubbard Gives a Thumbs Up for Gilford, New Hampshire, Concerts

 Imagine being one half of a superstar duo.
 It's tough to know what that's like, but try.

 Now, imagine being a solo artist and taking a break from the duo, which skyrocketed to the top of the charts and into the hearts of all bro-country lovers forever.

 In walks Tyler Hubbard, half of the award-winning duo Florida Georgia Line.
 Almost two years ago, the duo announced they were taking a break from FGL, and recording solo projects.

 It was Brian Kelley who jumped into the solo record deal, and Tyler was left wondering what to do next.

 As Tyler told some radio people in New York for a special listening event for his project, Covid gave him a lot of time to think, be with family, and imagine what was going to happen next without FGL.
 He's 36 with a wife and three children.

 While Brian Kelley was working on his solo album, Tyler explained how he writes at least 100 songs a year, and realized maybe now is the right time to do his own thing.
 So he wrote, recorded, and crafted a music project where you can "hear" where his head is.
 It's the small things in life that matter.